apache/spark/docs/concepts.rst

 ``BranchPythonOperator``.

-The ``BranchPythonOperator`` is much like the PythonOperator except that it expects a python_callable that returns a task_id.
+The ``BranchPythonOperator`` is much like the PythonOperator except that it expects a python_callable that returns a task_id (or list of task_ids).
 The task_id returned is followed, and all of the other paths are skipped.
 The task_id returned by the Python function has to be referencing a task directly downstream from the BranchPythonOperator task.